 - 1. Complete Terminal landscaping - Partially Achieved.
 Work in Progress.
 Landscape Architect is under contract and it is scheduled to go out to bid. - 2.
-Issue RFP for car rental agreement, Restaurant, and Lounge. - Achieved.
-The rental agreements are completed and the RPF for the Restaurant and Lounge was released in February with a new contract expected in May. - 3.
+Issue RFP for car rental agreement, Restaurant, and Lounge. - Partially Achieved.
+The rental car agreements are completed and the RPF for the Restaurant and Lounge was released in February.
+This resulted in a long-term agreement for the Lounge.
+Another RFP for the restaurant will be issued. - 3.
 Complete Terminal Parking Signage/ Wayfinding Replacement - Not Achieved.
 This is being pushed back to FY26. - 4.
-Lease 100% of in-terminal tenant space. - Not achieved.
+Lease 100% of in-terminal tenant space. - Not Achieved.
 Currently seeking alternative options for the airline counter space and rental car counter.